PROVELab/ProveMila-embedded/src/mcu_node/README.md

 To improve compile time (multi-factor reduction) on linux, copy .mbedignore into the platformio folder via: cp .mbedignore ~/.platformio/packages/framework-mbed/platformio/.mbedignore from home directory

+if you get an issue with permissions, do this: sudo chmod a+rw /dev/ttyACM0

 ## Specs
 Board: NXP mbed LPC1768
 Framework: mbedOS + RTOS